FoggedLens/flock-osm-importer/README.md

 ### 4. Run the script

 > **WARNING**: Before running in production, please test this script in the OSM dev environment.
-To do so, run `export ENV=dev` before running the script.
+To do so, you'll need to repeat [Step 1](#1-register-a-client-application-with-osm) on the [development site](https://master.apis.dev.openstreetmap.org/oauth2/applications), and then run `export ENV=dev` before running the script.

 ```bash
 python3 import.py "<flock-planner-url>"